bcgov/BC-Policy-Framework-For-GitHub/BC-Open-Source-Development-Employee-Guide/Security.md

 	Sounds obvious but this step has been skipped by every developer in the world at least once.
 The simple action of having a second set of eyes on the code can avoid many pitfalls before it's too late.
 - **Follow standards**

     The BC Office of Chief Information Officer (OCIO) provides the IM/IT Standards and Exemption processes.
-The standards are intended to provide consistancy accross government technology resources and cover many topics including secutity.
+The standards are intended to provide consistancy accross government technology resources and cover many topics including security.
     - [OCIO IM/IT Standards](http://www2.gov.bc.ca/gov/content/governments/services-for-government/information-technology/standards)

 - **Stay up to date on security best practices**